 Psychotherapy for Young Adults

 In life, we all have developmental tasks to accomplish.
-For generations following the post-war generation, the tasks and challenges are many and they are difficult.
-Psychotherapy can help young adults in addressing these issues.
+For generations following the post-war generation, the tasks and challenges are many and they are difficult particularly in the COVID and post-COVID period.
+Psychotherapy can help young adults explore these issues.
 You choose what we will work on.
-I work to support, guide, and help explore these issues and tasks leading to better decision making, sense of self- confidence and self-worth.
+I work to support, guide, and help explore difficulties and tasks, leading to better decision making, sense of self-confidence and self-worth.

 Some people need to explore a purpose that wants to begin in this life stage.
 Some are beginning intimate relationships and wish to explore the challenges involved in them.
 Others wish to discover or to rediscover soul-life or creativity while stepping aside from an ego position.
 Still others face challenge in finding work, being new in the Portland area, or coping with past traumatic events.
 Sometimes anxiety or depression impede these explorations.
 Issues may overlap.
 There are many other questions young adults wish to address including LGBTQ questions.